stanlyhwi/xpayback_application/README.md

-To run the application, use the following command:
+#To run the application, use the following command:

 uvicorn main:app --reload

-Notes:
+#Notes:

 I have included a .env file for your reference.
 In general, it is not good practice to share the .env file.

-I have also included the Postman collection "tasks.postman_collection.json" to test the application.
+I have also included the Postman collection "xpayback_tasks.json" to test the application.